 PRECAUTIONS: See also Warning section.

-The drugs in this ring may cause blotchy, dark areas on your skin (melasma).
-Sunlight may intensify this effect.
+The hormones in this product may cause blotchy, dark areas on your skin (melasma).
+Sunlight may worsen this effect.
 Avoid prolonged sun exposure, sunlamps, and tanning booths.
 Use a sunscreen, and wear protective clothing when outdoors.

 If you are nearsighted or wear contact lenses, you may develop vision problems or trouble wearing your contact lenses.
 Contact your eye doctor if these problems occur.